pauljoohyunkim/peanutbutterFM/README.md

 * [Alt+Ctrl+Numpad{0123456789}] for setting the highlighted file as a script that you wish to run by [Ctrl+Numpad{0123456789}].

 ### Plugin
 You can add custom plugins to Peanut Butter FM.
 In fact, it is extremely easy!
-(You can look at pbPlugin/local_dupe_check.py for inspiration.)
+(You can look at pbPlugin/local_dupe_check.py for inspiration.
+Notice that most of the code is just pure Python code without any obscure library or module!)

-Basic template that I might start with for writing a plug is:
+Basic template that I might start with for writing a plugin is:
 ```
 # This is what pbPlugin/template.py might look like.
 from pbPlugin.plugin import Plugin                          #This defines the class Plugin
 import global_var                                           #It is likely that you would want
                                                             #to use some of the global variables...

 # What you want your plugin to do.
 # Note that your function should not take any arguments,